Apress/definitive-guide-jakarta-ee-security/appendixc-identity-management/keycloak-quickstarts/app-authz-rest-employee/README.md

 System Requirements
 -------------------

-All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.3.3 or later.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.8 or later.
+While you can still run this project independently with Java SE 8, the overall example suite requires Java SE 11.

 Configuration in Keycloak